Square-Root Cancellation, Averages over Hyperplanes, and the Structure of Finite Rings: Introduction

-For example, if $S(x) = \{y|x-y\in S_0\} = x-S_0$ for a fixed set $S_0$ of dimension $d_S$ satisfying the Fourier decay condition\footnote{See the opening of section 2 for our formulation of the Fourier transform} $\widehat{S_0}(\chi)\leq Cq^{-d}|S_0|^\frac{1}{2}$ whenever $\chi$ is a nontrivial character, then we have that $||Af||_2 = ||S_0*f||_2 = q^d||\widehat{S_0f}||_2 \leq q^dCq^{-d}|S_0|^\frac{1}{2}||f||_2 \leq Cq^\frac{d_S}{2}||f||_2,$ where the first inequality relies on the fact that $f$ is assumed to be mean-zero, and thus $\widehat{f}(\chi_0) = 0$ for the trivial character $\chi_0$.
-According to standard terminology, when $S_0$ satisfies the bound $\widehat{S_0}(\chi)\leq Cq^{-d}|S_0|^\frac{1}{2}$ for $\chi$ is a nontrivial character, $S_0$ is said to be $C$-Salem.\footnote{This condition demands the indicator function of the set of have essentially optimal Fourier decay.
+For example, if $S(x) = \{y|x-y\in S_0\} = x-S_0$ for a fixed set $S_0$ of dimension $d_S$ satisfying the Fourier decay condition\footnote{See the opening of section 2 for our formulation of the Fourier transform} $\widehat{S_0}(\chi)\leq Cq^{-d}|S_0|^\frac{1}{2}$ whenever $\chi$ is a nontrivial character, then convolution, Parseval, mean-zero-ness of $f$, and the Fourier decay condition give that $||Af||_2 = ||S_0*f||_2 = \leq Cq^\frac{d_S}{2}||f||_2.$ According to standard terminology, when $S_0$ satisfies the bound $\widehat{S_0}(\chi)\leq Cq^{-d}|S_0|^\frac{1}{2}$ for $\chi$ a nontrivial character, $S_0$ is said to be $C$-Salem.\footnote{This condition demands that the indicator function of the set have essentially optimal Fourier decay.
 The term ``Salem Set'' to refer to sets with essentially optimal Fourier decay was first used in the continuous setting, where Hausdorff dimension constrains Fourier decay; see \cite{Bluhm} and \cite{Mattila} for a detailed definition in that context.
 In \cite{IoRud}, Iosevich and Rudnev defined Salem sets in the discrete setting as those whose Fourier transforms satisfy the bound $\widehat{S_0}(\chi)\leq Cq^{-d}|S_0|^\frac{1}{2}$ for all nontrivial characters $\chi,$ which is the definition used above.
-This definition has become standard in the discrete setting (as in \cite{Chen}, \cite{Fraser}, \cite{IoMorgPak}, \cite{IoMPak}, and \cite{KohShen}); such uniform bounds are extremely useful for arguments in geometric combinatorics, as in \cite{IoMorgPak}, \cite{IoRud}, and \cite{KohShen}, and somewhat subtly in our proof of \ref{EdotE}.
-Despite the strength of the optimal Fourier decay condition, Salem sets are common: a random subset of a finite field obeys (up to a logarithmic factor) a Salem-type bound (\cite{Babai} Theorem 5.14), and the graph of a generic polynomial function over a finite field of degree at least 2 is a true Salem set (\cite{Kings}, subsection 2.2, and especially theorem 2.7 and corollaries 2.8 and 2.9).} By analogy, we make the following definition, which we phrase over an arbitrary finite ring $R$ for convenience. \begin{definition} Let $R$ be a finite ring, and let $A$ be the operator such that
+This definition has become standard in the discrete setting (as in \cite{Chen}, \cite{Fraser}, \cite{IoMorgPak}, \cite{IoMPak}, and \cite{KohShen}); such uniform bounds are extremely useful for arguments in geometric combinatorics, as in \cite{IoMorgPak}, \cite{IoRud}, and \cite{KohShen}, and somewhat subtly in our proof of theorem \ref{EdotE}.
+Despite the strength of the optimal Fourier decay condition, Salem sets are common: a random subset of a finite field obeys (up to a logarithmic factor) a Salem-type bound (\cite{Babai} theorem 5.14), and the graph of a generic polynomial function over a finite field of degree at least 2 is a true Salem set (\cite{Kings}, subsection 2.2, and especially theorem 2.7 and corollaries 2.8 and 2.9).} By analogy, we make the following definition, which we phrase over an arbitrary finite ring $R$ for convenience. \begin{definition} Let $R$ be a finite ring, and let $A$ be the operator such that